Culture of Nepal: Dance and music

 Legends state that dances in this country originated in the abode of Lord Shiva — the Himalayas, where he performed the tandava dance.
 This indicates that dance traditions of Nepal are very ancient and unique.
 With altitudes and ethnicity, the dances of Nepal slightly change in style as well as in the costumes.
 The Dishka, a dance performed at weddings, includes intricate footwork and arm movements.
-Accompanying music and musical instruments change in tune with the themes, which revolve around topics like harvesting of crops, marriage rites, war stories, a lonely girl's yearning for her love, and several other themes and stories from everyday life in the villages.
-The famous Tharu stick dances and the crazy peacock dance are two highlights, but there are plenty of other surprises.
-Expect to be invited to join in the dancing, as the evening reaches its climax.
+Accompanying music and musical instruments change in tune with the themes, which revolve around topics like harvesting of crops, marriage rites, war stories,love, and several other themes and stories from everyday life in the villages.
+The Tharu stick dances and the peacock dance are also performed.

 Languages

 As many as 123 languages are spoken in Nepal according to the 2011 census.
 Most of them belong to either the Indo-Aryan or the Tibeto-Burman language families.
-The major languages of the country (percent spoken as mother tongue) are Nepali (44.6%), Maithili (11.7%), Bhojpuri(6%), Tharu (5.8%), Tamang (5.1%), Nepal Bhasa (3.2%), Magar (3%) and Bajjika (3%), Magar (3%), and Doteli (3%).
+The major languages of the country (percent spoken as mother tongue) are Nepali (44.6%), Maithili (11.7%), Bhojpuri(6%), Tharu (5.8%), Tamang (5.1%), Nepal Bhasa (3.2%), Magar (3%) and Bajjika (3%), and Doteli (3%).

 Nepali, written in Devanagari script, is the official national language and serves as lingua franca among Nepalese ethnolinguistic groups.

 Religions and philosophy

 The 2011 census identified 81.6% of the population being Hindu.
 Buddhism was practiced by about 9% of the population.
-About 4.2% practice Islam and 3.6% of the population follows the indigenous Kirant religion.
-Christianity is practiced officially by less than 1.0%.
+About 4.2% practice Islam and 3.6% follow the indigenous Kirant religion.
+Christianity is practiced officially by less than 1.0% of the population.